 Floors including sub-floors

 Repair category 1

-Notes Due to fitted floor coverings throughout no detailed inspection could be carried out however the floor area generally appeared in adequate condition.
+Notes Within the limitations of our inspection the flooring generally appeared in adequate condition.

-Internal joinery and kitchen fittings Repair category 1 Notes The kitchen units are of a modern type and appeared in good condition for their age and purpose.
-The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen units are of a modern type and appeared in good condition for their age and purpose.

 Chimney breasts and fireplaces

 Repair category 1

-Notes All original fireplaces have been blocked and we assume adequately vented.
+Notes There is a fireplace installed within the livingroom.
+It should be emphasised that the flues were not checked or appliance tested.
+Other fireplaces have been blocked and we assume adequately vented.